diggr/pit/README.rst

 PROVIT is a light, dezentralized provenance tracking framework.
 It allows the user to track workflows and modifications of data and files.

-ROVIT works completely decentralized, all information is stored in .prov files (as JSON-LD RDF graphs) along it's corresponding data file in the file system.
+PROVIT works completely decentralized, all information is stored in .prov files (as JSON-LD RDF graphs) along it's corresponding data file in the file system.
 No central database or server setup is needed.